davidctinescu/zres/README.md

 Simple x86_64 compiler for the ZRES programming language.

 ## Usage
-1. Make sure you have NASM and LD installed if you are using a UNIX based system or NASM for Windows and MinGW if you are using Windows.
+1. Make sure you have NASM and LD installed if you are using a UNIX based system.
 2. Run the script with the input file as an argument.

 ```bash